-Martin attempts to capture the contrast between (6a) and (6b) by proposing that two distinct functional heads - Voiceag and Voicec - are responsible for introducing agentive subjects and eventive subjects, respectively, and that the event variable denoted by the VP (here kill Fido) is tokenised differently, depending on the Voice head that introduces its external argument.
+Martin attempts to capture the contrast between (6a) and (6b) by proposing that two distinct functional heads - Voice{ag} and Voice_c - are responsible for introducing agentive subjects and eventive subjects respectively, and that the event variable denoted by the VP (such as kill Fido) is tokenised differently, depending on the voice head that introduces its external argument.

-Following her account, agentive subjects are introduced by $Voice{ag}$ .
+Following her account, agentive subjects are introduced by $Voice{ag}$.
 In this case, the external argument x is interpreted as the agent of a single complex event that consists of both x's actions and a change-of-state (CoS) of the theme's referent y.
-On the other hand, eventuality-denoting subjects are assumed to be introduced by another functional head, $Voice_c$ .
+On the other hand, eventuality-denoting subjects are assumed to be introduced by another functional head, $Voice_c$.
 In this case, the external argument (e.g., the gunshot) is identified as the eventuality v that causes the VP-event (e.g., kill Fido), which culminates in the resultant state denoted by the verb (e.g., Fido's death).

-Furthermore, Martin proposes that this VP-event e is 'tokenized by change-of-state of the theme referent' (p.150).
-Thus, for example, the event type denoted by the VP kill Fido in (6b) is identified as Fido's dying event.
-Consequently, this example is interpreted in the same way as (7), in which the unaccusative verb die expresses Fido's change of state:
+Furthermore, Martin proposes that the VP-event e is 'tokenized by change-of-state of the theme referent' (p.150), which is caused by v.
+Thus, for example, the event type denoted by the VP kill Fido is identified as Fido's dying event.
+Consequently, (6b) is interpreted in the same way as (7), in which an unaccusative verb die expresses Fido's change of state: